satori-reasoning/satori-reasoning.github.io/content/blog/satori-swe/index.md

 ## **Anaysis of SWE-Satori**
 We further present a comprehensive analysis of the proposed EvoScale approach.
 To simplify our analysis, we use ground-truth localization (retrieval) and focus on the code editing part.
 ### **Can LLMs Iteratively Evolve without Mutation SFT Training?**
 First, we investigate whether the mutation SFT is necessary for LLMs to learn how to iteratively improve their generations.
 Specifically, we fine-tune base LLMs using either classical SFT (without conditional generation) or mutation SFT.
 As shown in Figure, models trained with classical SFT fail to naturally improve their outputs when conditioned on previous samples.
 In contrast, mutation SFT enables the model to iteratively improve under the guidance of a reward model.
 The performance of the mutation SFT model at later iterations can surpass the classical SFT model by scaling up the samples (e.g., Best@40).
-Moreover, this iterative refinement capability can be learned effectively even with a small number of training data.
+Moreover, this iterative refinement capability can be learned effectively even with a small amount of training data.
 ![sft](/img/swe-satori/sft.png)

 ### **RL Enables Self-evolve Capability.**
-While mutation SFT model demonstrates evolutionary behavior when guided by a reward model, we further examine whether it can self-evolve without such guidance.
+While the mutation SFT model demonstrates evolutionary behavior when guided by a reward model, we further examine whether it can self-evolve without such guidance.
 Specifically, instead of selecting the top-$K$ candidates to ensure generation quality, we allow the model to generate $M=K=5$ random samples for the next iteration of conditional generation.
 However, the SFT model fails to learn self-evolution without reward model selection.
 Interestingly, RL training significantly improves the SFT model in two key aspects.
 First, RL substantially boosts the model's greedy performance, surpassing even the Best@$N$ performance of 30 randomly generated samples from the SFT model.
 Second, we observe that the RL-trained model exhibits strong self-evolution capability: even when conditioned on its random outputs, the model can self-refine and improve performance across iterations without reward model guidance.
 ![ablation_rl_evolution](/img/swe-satori/ablation_rl_evolution.png)

 ### **Do our SFT and RL Models Monotonically Improve Reward Scores over Iterations?**
 We further analyze the evolutionary behavior of the SFT and RL models by measuring the average reward score of the patch samples generated at each iteration.
 As shown in the Figure, although the SFT model learns to iteratively improve reward scores, it relies on the reward model to select high-quality conditioning examples to achieve significant improvements.
-In contrast, the RL model trained with potential-based reward, naturally learns to self-evolve without any external guidance.
+In contrast, the RL model trained with potential-based reward naturally learns to self-evolve without any external guidance.
 Its reward scores improve monotonically across iterations.
 ![rm_score](/img/swe-satori/rm_score.png)